heiskr/u/README.md

 }
 ```

 The read out-loud equilavent would be `set myMap to (map where 'a' is 1, 'b' is 2, 'c' is 3)`.
 The read out-loud version breaks the syntax rules.
 Either way we are creating new syntax.
-The `{}` for is common, known, easy to learn, and only 'one-level' from the principle of read out-loud as is.
+The `{}` for is common, known, easy to learn, and only 'one-level' from the principle of read out-loud as is. `U` uses `:` because it's right under your pinky, instead of `=` which avoids the shift key but is a stretch.

 You may use reference names as map keys.